Travelling Belgium With Kids: An Autism-Friendly Guide

 I use a mix of Trip.com eSims and Airalo.
 I use Trip.com for affordable local eSIMs, and Airalo for regional Europe eSIMs when travelling between multiple countries.
 If you fancy trying Airalo, you can use my referral code (NATASH7173) to get £2.50 off your first eSIM.

-Medication rules for travelling to Belgium
+Medication Rules for Travelling to Belgium

 Always travel with medication in original packaging and carry a copy of your prescription and/or a doctors travel letter.
 I also have a separate guide covering everything your doctor should include in a travel medication letter.
 Belgium follows EU rules, but controlled medication can still require documentation.
 Research before travel rather than at the airport.